Braconidae: Polydnaviruses

 Endoparasitoid species often display elaborate physiological adaptations to enhance larval survival within the host, such as the co-option of endosymbiotic viruses for compromising host immune defenses.
 These bracoviruses are often used by the wasps instead of, or in addition to, a venom cocktail.
 The DNA of the wasp actually contains portions that are the templates for the components of the viral particles and they are assembled in an organ in the female's abdomen known as the calyx.
 A 2009 study has traced the origins of these templates to a 100-million-year-old viral infection whose alterations to its host DNA provided the necessary basis for these virus-like "templates".

 These viruses suppress the immune system and allow the parasitoid to grow inside the host undetected.
 The exact function and evolutionary history of these viruses are unknown.
 Sequences of polydnavirus genes show the possibility that venom-like proteins are expressed inside the host caterpillar.
 Through the evolutionary history of being used by the wasps, these viruses apparently have become so modified, they appear unlike any other known viruses today.
 Because of this highly modified system of host immunosuppression, a high level of parasitoid-host specificity is not surprising.

 Evolutionary history

 The family seems to date from early Cretaceous (provided that Eobracon is properly assigned to this family).
 It underwent extensive diversification from mid or late Cretaceous to early Cenozoic, correlating with the radiation of flowering plants and associated insect herbivores, the main hosts of braconids.

+73 individual Braconid fossils of the Königsberg Amber Collection were destroyed during World War II as they were "stored in a salt-mine about 40 km from Göttingen" with petrol.
+They were set on fire by the Allies.
+This has arguably slowed the study of the evolution of the family.